Obama to send 1,500 more troops to Iraq as campaign expands

 About 1,400 U.S. troops are now on the ground, just below the previous limit of 1,600 troops.
 The new authorization gives the U.S. military the ability to deploy up to 3,100 troops.

+Kirby said the training would focus on tasks such as battlefield leadership, tactical organization, logistics and intelligence matters.

+The remaining 630 or so American forces would help establish "advise and assist" operations centers, adding to similar centers in existence in Baghdad and Arbil.

-Kirby said many of the additional American troops would be dedicated to securing bases where training and advising would take place, but he cautioned that American troops still face risks.
+Kirby said many of the additional American troops would be dedicated to securing bases where training and advising would take place and cautioned that American troops still face risks.

 "We already had a couple of military deaths associated with this conflict ...
 Nothing we do is without risk," he said.